How can I accrue for income owed? (Accounts Receivable)

 1. Within the Adjustments screen, click on 'Accounts Receivable' in the Creditors & Debtors table.

-2. Click the 'Add New Accounts Receivable' button and then enter the details required.
+2. Click the 'Add Manual Accounts Receivable Adjustment' button and then enter the details required.

-To help you better understand the Adjustments module as a whole, please visit the module overview page here.
+To help you better understand the Adjustments module, please visit the module overview page here.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.